-Robo-advisors are a great tool for new investors who can’t afford a human advisor.
-Robo-advisors use technology to provide some of the investment picking services a financial advisor would offer at a fee lower than most traditional advisors.
-They usually offer educational resources on their websites for free, as well.
+The best robo-advisors are a great tool for new investors who can’t afford a human advisor.
+Robo-advisors use technology to provide some of the investment picking services a financial advisor would offer at a much lower cost.

-One key aspect that makes robo-advisors accessible to those with low incomes are the low minimums to get started investing.
+One key aspect that makes robo-advisors accessible to those with low incomes over financial advisors are the low minimums to get started investing.
 Some robo-advisors have no minimums while others have small minimums that are within reach, such as $100 or $500.
-Robo-advisors usually offer many educational resources, as well.
-Here are just a couple to choose from:

 Acorns provides investing services for fees as low as $3 per month.
 This service could be especially useful to those with low incomes because it helps you start investing without directly feeling the pain.

 It won’t necessarily build your assets quickly, for instance.
 That said, it’s a great way to get started with the habit of investing.
 You can also make automatic purchases.
 These purchases can be scheduled on a daily, weekly, or monthly basis.

-Betterment is another option for those without a lot of money to invest.
-You can get started with just a $10 minimum deposit, and Betterment charges 0.25% of assets under management each year, which is much lower than a traditional financial advisor’s 1% assets under management fee.
+Wealthfront is another option for those without a lot of money to invest.
+You can get started with just a $500 deposit, and Wealthfront charges 0.25% of assets under management each year, which is much lower than a traditional financial advisor’s 1% assets under management fee.

-Also, Betterment is a fiduciary, which means they must keep your best interest in mind when making financial recommendations.
+Also, Wealthfront is a fiduciary, which means they must keep your best interest in mind when making financial recommendations.

 Personal finance books